SurveyMonkey/public_api_docs/includes/_overview.md

 ####Step 1: Direct user to SurveyMonkey's OAuth authorization page

-You applications should send the user whose SurveyMonkey account you wish to access to a specially crafted Oauth link at https://api.surveymonkey.net.
+Your applications should send the user whose SurveyMonkey account you wish to access to a specially crafted Oauth link at https://api.surveymonkey.net.
 The page presented to the user there will identify the application name you configured when you registered your application.
 Users will either be asked to enter their SurveyMonkey user name and password, or, if they are already logged into SurveyMonkey, just an "Authorize" button.

 The OAuth link should be `https://api.surveymonkey.net/oauth/authorize` with urlencoded parameters: `redirect_uri`, `client_id`, and `response_type`.